h30306/Learning-Notes/README.md

 ## About Me
 * [my resume](https://github.com/h30306/Learning-Notes/blob/master/other/English%20Resume.pdf)
 #### 鍾崴亦 Howard,Chung
+My motto:
+If one day is not improving, it is going backwards

 * **Master**, Department of Big-Data Management, Soochow University,
 * **Bachelor**, Department of Big-Data Management, Soochow University, 2020/06